West Virginia Court Records

 What Information is Required to Obtain West Virginia Traffic Court Records?

-Obtaining copies of a West Virginia traffic court record often requires the full name of the defendant on the record, case number of the record and any other pertinent information.
+Obtaining copies of a West Virginia traffic court record often requires the full name of the defendant on the record, the case number of the record, and any other pertinent information.
 A valid ID may also be required.
-In addition, requesters may be expected to pay ant applicable fees before the records can be released.
-This process applies as well if an in-person visit to a courthouse was made.
+In addition, requesters may be expected to pay applicable fees before the records can be released.
+This process also applies if an in-person visit to a courthouse was made.
 Processing time varies for each court.

 Can Traffic Records be Sealed or Expunged in West Virginia?